Kris Ullmer, PAII President/CEO

 John earned a BBA from Siena College; an MA in accounting/tax from George Washington University; and did post-graduate studies in finance at George Mason University.
 He has served as a lecturer of finance at Georgetown University.
 Before that, he was an adjunct professor of accounting at Northern Virginia College.

-John and his wife of nearly 32 years, Dena, have five grown children.
+John and his wife, Dena, have five grown children and 3 grandchildren.
 In his spare time, John likes to golf, read, workout, and maintain the grounds of their Inn.

 Venetia McEntire, Boone's Lick Trail Inn and Boone’s Colonial Inn, St Charles, Missouri